Just skip North Island and go to South Island.

 I mean, there’s a cafe in town.
 I feel a bit insincere recommending though considering it’s, like, one of two options.
 This is the kinda place you should really come with packed with your own camping gear and supplies.

-You’ll find the odd lodge or homestay in the area, however, a place this special deserves to be camped.
+You’ll find the odd beautiful New Zealand lodge or homestay in the area, however, a place this special deserves to be camped.
 There are heaps of DOC campsites throughout, but I stayed at Hawdon Shelter Campsite which had a firepit.
 Klondyke Corner Campsite is also really popular with road trippers.